-- 1. Instructors complete a formative assessment through a survey at the end of each course.
-Through the survey, instructors are asked to describe specific artifacts that are related to each LO that is mapped to that course.
-Instructors then assess competency in this area, as well as potential opportunities for improvement.
+- 1. Each program LO is mapped to specific courses and artifacts within those courses.
+In Canvas, instructors complete an assessment of learning that is attached to the rubric of the artifact's grading rubric.
 It is important to note that this process is meant to gather data that is independent of grades given. - 2.
 Faculty mentors complete a summative assessment on each student at the conclusion of their respective MA/MS capstone.
 Mentor's assess the student's performance for each of the learning outcomes. - 3.
 A student assessment of learning outcomes is also completed by students at the end of their degree.
 This indirect measure asks students to rate the extent they learned and developed on each LO.
 They also indicate what specific competencies they developed and which they feel they need additional development.